AndersDeath/diary2/README.md

 # 25 June 2022 - Saturday - Yerevan

 We rented a car today.
 Suprisingly it was Honda Pilot, not Hunday.
 The policeman has sopped us and tried to get mony from me.
 I even went to ATM and got cash, but policeman disappiered.
 We aslo wen to the montain lake and to the on of the gighest montain of Armenia.
 There is a very intersting effect.
 You drive up but car drive by itself.
 The reason of this is optical fake.
 We also visited lake Sevan.
 I've taken a lot of pictures. unfortunately I have to return car tomorrow's morning.
 Yes, it is.
 I cannot drive on this anymore.
 Car is cool. really.
 I aslo recorded another video and send it to review.
 Ksusha will look at this.
 Wow, I've recalled Ksusha colored strand of hair to white.
 It was a surpraise for me, but I am happy that she decided to change something.
 It's a very brave thing.

+# 26 June 2022 - Sunday - Yerevan

+It was a super strange day.